 I’m especially into FromSoftware games such as Dark Souls, Demon's Souls, Bloodborne, Elden Ring, ...
 These are kinda challenging games that teach you to learn from your failures and improve at your next run.

 I find this approach similar to how the design process works.
-We learn from our failed or flowed design solutions due to various reasons like lack of data to make educated assumptions, lack of edge use case knowledge, etc. and continously improve on them, not giving up until we succeed with the best possible solution.
+We learn from our failed or flawed design solutions due to various reasons like lack of data to make educated assumptions, lack of edge use case knowledge, etc. and continuously improve on them, not giving up until we succeed with the best possible solution.

 Playing these types of challenging games helps building strong characteristics.

 Don’t give up!
 Learn from the failures and improve on them.

 In these games, the stories are very vague.
 The plot gives you an unclear objective like “Ring 2 bells (in Dark Souls)” but it doesn’t tell you why you do it, how you should go along to achieve that goal...
 You need to figure that out by talking to NPCs and finding clues in the world.

 Again in a similar sense, we as designers are often communicated the mission, the goal of the project such as “I want this app to help people through their mortgage process".
 But, how do we do it?
 You will find the answers to that.
 So, you talk to founders, do market research to find clues to achieve your goal and come up with a plan.

 Playing these types of games with vague plots helps building investigative skills.